swat-ds/zombies-reimagined/_posts/articles/2017-05-03-zombie-ethics.md

 > “We all sang around the campfires at night, these giant bonfires of logs stacked up on one another.”[^3]

 However, once they ran out of food, people turned on one another fairly quickly, and the situation became dire.
 The decision to eat people was a difficult choice for Jesika’s parents, one they debated viciously the night they first tried human flesh.
 However, as they valued their survival over their morals, they ultimately gave in. “_No more fights, no more shooting.
 By Christmas Day there was plenty of food._” When first reading this chapter, we thought of it as no more than another interesting tale among numerous others in this book.
-However, upon further investigation, we began to regard this chapter as a social experiment that stood out, as it explores what life would be like if we were to remove societal norms and restrictions to our behavior.=
+However, upon further investigation, we began to regard this chapter as a social experiment that stood out, as it explores what life would be like if we were to remove societal norms and restrictions to our behavior.

 **Redeker Plan**